Shinnie given extra game ban after failed appeal

 Aberdeen's appeal against Graeme Shinnie's red card against Ross County has been thrown out - and an extra game added on to the midfielder's suspension.

-Following the decision by a Scottish FA tribunal, the 31-year-old will now miss four games, starting with Saturday's Scottish Premiership visit by Rangers.
+Following the decision by a Scottish FA tribunal, the 31-year-old will now miss four games, starting with Sunday's Scottish Premiership visit by Rangers.

 The tribunal, which met on Tuesday, has the right to increase a ban if an appeal is regarded as having no prospect of success, a delaying tactic or frivolous.